dsccommunity/SharePointDsc/README.md

  * Farm Passphrase now uses a PSCredential object, in order to pass the value as a securestring on xSPCreateFarm and xSPJoinFarm
  * xSPCreateFarm supports specifying Kerberos authentication for the Central Admin site with the CentralAdministrationAuth property
  * Added xSPContentDatabase resource
+ * Fixed nuget package format for development feed from AppVeyor

 ### 0.12.0.0